Amy Pleasant: Exhibitions

 Her work can be found in the collections of the Montgomery Museum of Fine Arts, the Abroms-Engel Institute for the Visual Arts, the Birmingham Museum of Art, the Knoxville Museum of Art, the Columbus Museum of Art, the Wiregrass Museum of Art, the Progressive Corporation, the U.S. Consulate General in Dubai, the Google Ventures Collection (San Francisco, CA), the Coca-Cola Fine Art Collection (Atlanta, GA), the Hunter Museum of American Art (Chattanooga TN), the Bernard A. Zuckerman Museum of Art (Kennesaw, GA), as well as in many private collections.

 Pleasant was commissioned by the American ambient/post-rock band Hammock to create the album art for its 2013 release, Oblivion Hymns.

 A limited edition screen print, Repose, was featured at the 20th Annual ART PAPERS auction in 2019.
-She is represented by the Jeff Bailey Gallery (New York, NY) and Whitespace Gallery (Atlanta, GA).
+In the past, she was represented by Jeff Bailey Gallery (New York, NY) and is currently represented by Whitespace Gallery (Atlanta, GA) and Laney Contemporary (Savannah, GA).

 Her first monograph, The Messenger's Mouth Was Heavy, was co-published in 2019 by Institute 193 and Frank and includes essays by Daniel Fuller and Katie Geha.

 In 2021, Emory's Public Art's Committee commissioned the installation of an Amy Pleasant work called "Resting Figure" for the Emory Atlanta campus art collection.
 The work is to honor Emory Healthcare and Emory University personnel's sacrifice, commitment, and dedication during the COVID-19 pandemic.
 This sculpture's creation was generously supported by Rebecca and Sidney Yarbrough 59C 63M 64MR 67MR 70MR P01.